Rhinoplasty in Memphis, TN with Dr. Langsdon

 The Ideal Rhinoplasty Candidate

 Many people wonder if there is an ideal age to perform a nose job.
-To ensure the results are as predictable and long-lasting as possible, it’s highly recommended that patients undergo a rhinoplasty only after their facial bones have completely matured.
+To ensure that the results are as predictable and long-lasting as possible, it’s highly recommended that patients undergo a rhinoplasty only after their facial bones have completely matured.
 In most cases, girls’ facial structures stop developing at fifteen and boys at eighteen.
 Maturity is variable; therefore, the timing of rhinoplasty depends on each individual’s growth, maturation, and specific problem.
-It is essential that a parent accompany a young adult for his/her consultation visit.
+It is essential that a parent accompany a young adult for their consultation visit.

 Rhinoplasty Surgery at The Langsdon Clinic

 The rhinoplasty surgery takes about one to two hours for uncomplicated cases.
 Dr. Langsdon places most incisions entirely inside the nose.
-The injured, twisted, or difficult nose may require a small incision below the tip of the nose between the nostrils.
+The injured, twisted, or deformed nose may require a small incision below the tip of the nose between the nostrils.
 To help shape the structure of the nose, Dr. Langsdon shaves down any bumps in the cartilage and the bone.
 Then Dr. Langsdon will create incisions in the bone to bring the width of the nose a little closer together.

 During the patient’s consultation, Dr. Langsdon will analyze the width of the nose to see if it needs to be narrowed.
 Wide, flaring nostrils may necessitate an incision in the crease where the side of the nostril joins the upper lip and cheek.
 These incisions usually become inconspicuous with time.